gPaluzi/gioWeb/README.md

 ### Backends
 - Add error handling in seed.py
 - Add advanced filtering in aboutme sections
-- Add portofolios data model, *make sure have FK to skills table*
+- Add Skill FK to Project
-- Modify seed.py to handle md file in portfolio content
 - Sanitize the html from markdown before seeded to db
 - Use flask blueprints if things start messy